 I have never looked back.

 It didn’t turn out to be so hard after all.
-After 16 months in Sydney I moved to London with one of my best friends and fell head over heels in love with Europe, like I always thought I would.
+After 16 months in Sydney, I moved to London with one of my best friends and fell head over heels in love with Europe, as I always thought I would.

-I have traveled to 64 countries so far.
-I am always planning to see more and to return to the places that are dearest to my heart.
+I have traveled to 64 countries so far, and I am always planning to see more and return to the places that are dearest to my heart.
 I am proud of what I have achieved.
-I am living the life I dreamed about.
+I am living the life I dreamt about.

-I have not been able to have a pet for 10 years and I don’t spend a lot of money on clothes or shoes.
-My need to travel was also the reason my relationship broke down.
+I have not been able to have a pet for over 18 years and I don’t spend a lot of money on clothes or shoes.
+My need to travel was also the reason my nine-year relationship broke down.

-The lessons I have learnt during my travels and living abroad have been priceless and more than make up for the sacrifices I have made.
+But the lessons I have learned during my travels and living abroad have been priceless and more than make up for the sacrifices I have made.
 My experiences mean so much more to me than having a lot of possessions.